Plant

 Always start from the top when pruning, as the larger lower leaves provide most of the photosynthesizing and producing energy for your plants.
 Cutting them from their source could impede their development.

-As we discussed in our article on leggy basil, trimming back your plant will cause two new shoots to start growing back at each location – effectively doubling your crop!
+As we discussed in our article on leggy basil, trimming back your plant will cause two new shoots to start growing back at each location, effectively doubling your crop!

-Prunings from your plant are still edible and should not go to waste!
+Pruning from your plant are still edible and should not go to waste!
 If you have too much basil than can be consumed at one time, processing it into pesto may be a great way to utilize its resources while simultaneously storing well in the freezer.
 Leggy basil can even be processed into pesto for storage in this way!

 purning basil

-Leggy basil
+Leggy Basil

 Sometimes young basil plants may start out leggy and not form the big bushy plant that you expect them to.